antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

  });
 ```

-Things are now getting tricky.
-There are so many steps to set up our editing
+At this point, things are now getting tricky.
+There are so many steps to set up
-test assertions that I'm considering creating a test helper.
-I'm going to hold
+our editing test assertions that I'm considering creating a test helper.
+I'm
-off temporarily in favor of getting the test assertions passed.
+going to hold off temporarily in favor of getting the test assertions passed.

 ```diff
 diff --git a/src/TodoList/TodoList.jsx b/src/TodoList/TodoList.jsx